Polymere/biorob-semesterproject/README.md

-# Repository for semester project : TITLE
+# Repository for semester project : Sensitity analysis on reflex parameters using a sensory driven bio-inspired controller for human locomotion

 ## Milestones